-International Laboratory for Macroeconomic Analysis (ILMA) unites research fellows with the broad research agenda in fiscal and monetary policy issues, political economy of economic growth, macroeconomic forecasting and meta-analysis, etc. The Lab is leaded by prof. Hubert Kempf, ENS Paris-Saclay.
-We are open to international collaboration and welcome students with experience in macroeconomic research for assistantship.
+International Laboratory for Macroeconomic Analysis (ILMA) unites research fellows with the broad research agenda in fiscal and monetary policy issues, political economy of economic growth, macroeconomic forecasting and meta-analysis, etc. The Lab is led by Prof. Hubert Kempf, ENS Paris-Saclay.
+We are open to international collaboration and welcome students with experience in macroeconomic research for assistantships.

 The start of a new academic year is an excellent time to plan the next steps in your academic career.
 On September 1, HSE University announced the start of its annual Student Research Paper Competition (SRPC-2022).
 Participation is open to students of Russian and international universities and to 2022 graduates.
 Last year, a total of 2,196 papers were submitted to the SRPC, of which 435 were from external participants.